MarieFlechon/EXIA-DotNet-EasySave/README.md

 ---
 ## Overview
 ### Project goal
-Develop EasySave a backup software and it's extensions (CryptoSoft a software to encrypt EasySave's backups and PanelAdmin a software to monitor EasySave's backups from another computer).
+Code a backup software (EasySave) and it's extensions (CryptoSoft to encrypt EasySave's backups and PanelAdmin to monitor EasySave's backups from another computer).

 ### Repo Content
 * **EasySave_Code:** All Visual Studio projects and sources for softwares that compose EaySave (EasySave, CryptoSoft, PanelAdmin).